Visual Instructions Editor

 Autosave

 Default = ON when editing and will auto save the changes.
-Once toggled to OFF, it will allow the user to select the Save Changes button.
+Once toggled to OFF, it will allow the user to select Save Changes.

 BottomBarSaveChanges